 How Much Protein Does a Toddler Need?

 The amount of protein a child needs varies depending on their age.
-But generally, for children around 4 to 13 years old, the general formula is 0.45 grams of protein per pound of body weight.
+But generally, for children around 4 to 13 years old, the general formula is 0.45 grams per pound of body weight.

 Take a look at our easy to follow breakdown below: